Read Time: 19 minutes

 What is Price Skimming?

 Price skimming is a strategy in which a company initially sets a high price for a new product or service and gradually reduces it as the product gains wider adoption.
-This approach is often used to target customers who perceive high value in the new product and appreciate its novelty.
-Price skimming is most effective during the early stages of the Technology Adoption Lifecycle, particularly for customers who are considered innovators and early adopters.
+This approach works by targeting customers who perceive high value in the new product and appreciate its novelty.
+Consider how this played out in the B2B software industry of the early 1990s.

 As indicated by their name, “Innovators” are the first group to adopt a product or technology.
-They are part of a niche group and probably have a connection to the new product or service that is being introduced.
+They are part of a niche group and probably have a connection to the new product or service being introduced.
 They provide a critical service of validating fit and spreading awareness of the product or service.
 This is usually a very small group, so it is difficult to extract large profits from customers at this stage.
 It’s usually better to think of the “profit” in terms of market validation and a dedicated group of core customers that can evangelize the product.

 “Early Adopters” are often influencers in their social group.
 They serve as informal gatekeepers that either generate buzz for a product or snuff it out before it has a chance to find wider adoption.
 Part of the appeal of a new product may be the additional features, but much of the appeal is derived from the exclusivity of having a premium product.
 Because of this, “Early Adopters” tend to be willing to pay a premium for the latest-and-greatest gadgets and services.